turbot/powerpipe-docs/docs/reference/cli/mod.md

 ---

 ## powerpipe mod install
 Install one or more mods and their dependencies.
-In addition to downloading the mod, Powerpipe will [add the mod dependency to the `mod.sp` file](/docs/powerpipe-hcl/mod#mod-1).
+In addition to downloading the mod, Powerpipe will [add the mod dependency to the `mod.pp` file](/docs/powerpipe-hcl/mod#mod-1).

 Powerpipe uses `git` to install and update mods.
 When you run `powerpipe mod install` or `powerpipe mod update`, Powerpipe will first try using HTTPS and if that does not work it will try SSH.
 If your SSH keys are configured properly for `git`, you should be able to pull from private repos that you have access to, as well as public ones.
 Alternatively, you can authenticate with a GitHUb personal access token or application token.
-Set the `POWERPIPE_GIT_TOKEN` to your token and Powerpipe will use the token when installing and updating mods.
+Set the [POWERPIPE_GIT_TOKEN](/docs/reference/env-vars/powerpipe_git_token) environment variable to your token and Powerpipe will use the token when installing and updating mods.

 When you install a mod, the latest version is installed by default:
 ```bash
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights
 ```

 When installing a mod, you may specify a semver constraint.
-The latest version that meets the constraint will be installed, and the constraint will be added to the `mod.sp` and honored by subsequent `steampipe mod update` operations.
+The latest version that meets the constraint will be installed, and the constraint will be added to the `mod.pp` and honored by subsequent `steampipe mod update` operations.
 ```bash
 powerpipe mod install github.com/turbot/steampipe-mod-aws-insights@1.x.x
 ```